vikaskedia/app.aiworkspace.pro/ESIGN_FEATURE_README.md

 1. **Access Shared Task**: Use the shared link provided by the task owner
 2. **Authenticate**: Sign in using Gmail, GitHub, or Twitter authentication
 3. **View E-Sign Tab**: Click the "E-sign" tab to see documents requiring signatures
-4. **Review Document**: View the PDF document in the embedded viewer
+4. **Review Document**: Step 1 - View and review the PDF document with zoom and navigation controls
-5. **Provide Signature**: Use the signature pad to create a digital signature
+5. **Place Signature Areas**: Step 2 - Click on the document where signatures are needed to place signature boxes
+6. **Sign Document**: Step 3 - Draw signatures in the signature areas using the built-in signature pad
-6. **Submit**: Complete the signing process with legal acknowledgment
+7. **Submit**: Complete the signing process with signer information and legal acknowledgment
+8. **Receive Confirmation**: Get confirmation that the signed PDF has been saved with embedded signatures

 ## Database Schema